SentiaResearch

 Fundamental Context

-of 49.3% in Q2 FY26 expanded ~110bp from 48.2% in Q1 FY26, though compressed to ~32.3% on elevated of $11.4B, +33.6% .
+expanded to 49.3% in Q2 FY26 from 48.2% in Q1 FY26, while was ~32.3% as rose to $11.4B, up 33.6% .

-Balance SheetStrong
+Balance SheetStable

 Guidance ToneConstructive